cgons/go-reloadr/README.md

     - [ ] a config file (`.reloadr.conf`)
 - [ ] Support passing args/flags to your application executable
 - [ ] Colourize `reloadr` output
-- [ ] Complete test suite & imporoved coverage
+- [ ] Complete test suite & improved coverage

 ## Installation
 To install, enter the following in your terminal of choice: